ajmarrugos/Web-Scrap-01/README.md

 # WebScrapping Project

+### Project designed with the purpose to get information from Job Posting webpages.
-- This program will allow User to gain Job Offers from a predifined URL option.
+### Will allow the user to get Job Offers data, like:
+- Company or Enterprise name
+- Job Position
+- Salary

+## Features
+- Will have built-in options to make URL request to some kind of webpages.
+- Will have an interface to guide the user to use the WebScrapping Engine.
-- The program function as A WebScrapping interface to handle the extracted data to review it in the Console.
+- The Engine will extract data from webpage to create instances that can be reviewed in the Console.
-- Once this data is approved the User can export this to a JSON format or Send it and load it to a MySQL Server.
+- Once this data is processed and approved, the User can export this to a JSON format or Send it and load it to a MySQL Server.

 ## Usage

-- Interactive
-- No Interactive
+- Interactive (Main program to execute and interact through console)
+- Non Interactive (Set of scripts with predefined options to process requests)

+## Non Interactive Mode
+./WebScrapURL.py
+- Options: 1,2,3 / 1,2,3 (Look interactive)

-## Intercative Mode Flow
+## Interactive Mode Flow

-### 1. Start the Interface: ./WebScrapBro.py
+### 1. Start the Interface
+./WebScrapBRO.py

 ### 2. Interface: First Argument

 The user will be asked to prompt an option to get the technology he/she is looking to work for.
 The options will be listed and shown as and Integer argument.
 This options will be shown like this:

 1. Python